-Each multiple-choice question has a stem and five options, of which only one is correct.
+Each MCQ has a stem and five options, of which only one is correct.
 An option is selected by clicking either the circle next to the options or clicking on the text of the option.
-You can change your answer by simply selecting a different option.
-Points are not deducted for incorrect answers.
-Once you submit the answers to a particular section, you will not be allowed to return to that section.
+An answer can be changed simply by selecting a different option.
+There is no penalty for incorrect answers.

-Certain questions have pictorial material presented in the form of photographs, diagrams, x-rays, electrocardiograms, and graphic or tabulated material.
+Certain test items will have pictorial material presented in the form of photographs, diagrams, x rays, electrocardiograms, and graphic or tabulated material.

 We have provided candidate instructions for the MCQ component to the MCCQE Part I.

 An otherwise healthy 36-year old man presents to your office with a 4-week history of a generalized, intensely pruritic papular rash.
 On examination, he has excoriated papules and vesicles on wrists, sides of fingers, arms, and buttocks.
 No other abnormalities are noted.
 His 9-year-old son also has had itching on fingers and wrists.
 Which one of the following is the most likely diagnosis?